The Future of

 Consolidated Order Book View

-Aggregates order book data from all instances to present a unified depth chart.
-The router merges the order books by price level, showing the total liquidity available across all instances at each price.
-This gives users a complete picture of market depth and helps them make informed trading decisions.
-The consolidated order book updates in real-time as orders are placed and filled across instances.
+Merges order book data by price level across all instances for a unified depth chart.
+Shows total liquidity available at each price.
+Updates in real-time as orders are placed and filled across instances.

 Technical Advantages